-The Business Law Clinical Internship is a half-year, 3 credit hour course available in both the fall and winter semesters.
-It is open to third-year law students providing that those students have completed Corporations I. Enrolment will be limited to the number of participating supervising practitioners, up to a maximum of 6 students per semester (subject to mentor/supervisor availability).
-It is recommended, but not necessary, that students be contemporaneously enrolled in, or have completed, Philanthropy and the Law.
+The Business Law Clinical Internship is a 3 credit hour course available in both the fall and winter semesters.
+It is open to third-year law students providing that those students have completed Corporations I. Enrolment will be limited to 12 students.

-Each student will work with one law firm on practical aspects of pro bono solicitors’ matters; not only research but also choosing and forming a legal entity, drafting by-laws, filing for tax-exempt status, records searches, contract and policy drafting, status filings, due diligence, minute book reviews, annual general meeting preparation, etc. Clients are to be exclusively community-based organizations from the non-profit or charitable sectors.
+Internship practice activities will come from the L. Kerry Vickar Business Law Clinic or the Course Instructor.
+Each student will work on a practical aspect of solicitors’ matters such as: choosing and forming a legal entity, drafting by-laws, filing for tax-exempt status, records searches, contract and policy drafting, status filings, due diligence, minute book reviews, annual general meeting preparation, etc.

 The Business Law Clinical Internship course aims to: